Mission Tejas State Park

 At 3 pm, we met the park's superintendent at the Commemorative Mission for a group presentation about the construction and history of the replica.
 The Civilian Conservation Corps (CCC) built the Mission replica in 1934.
 According to the park's literature and other online resources, the Spaniards built the original mission around 1690 in a nearby Caddo Indian village.
 Continuous contact with the Europeans brought diseases to the Caddo, and they soon became unfriendly towards the Spaniards.
 About three years later, the Spaniards burned down the mission and fled to Mexico.
 The Caddo Indians once numbered about a quarter of a million people, but as the number of Europeans settling in the region increased, the number of Caddo decreased.
 The tribe's population was reduced to nearly 1,000 in the Washita River Indian Territory, Oklahoma, in 1859.
 There is quite a bit of information about the Caddo Indians online - we plan to do more research before our next visit to Mission Tejas State Park.

-While standing in the old mission and listening to the park superintendent recap the history of the Europeans and the Caddo Indians, I couldn't help but wonder what life might have been like, at the very place we were standing over three hundred years ago.
+While standing in the old mission and listening to the park superintendent recap the history of the Europeans and the Caddo Indians, I couldn't help but wonder what life must have been like at the very place we were standing over three hundred years ago.

 The superintendent completed his historic talk with a short hike to the El Camino Real.
 This small section of trail (that passed through present-day Mission Tejas State Park) was said to be a part of the original El Camino Real - a route between Louisiana, San Antonio, and Mexico that travelers used from the late 1600s to the 1800s.
 Davy Crockett and Sam Houston were said to have traveled these roads during the battle for Texas independence.
 Countless others used these roads to conduct business and to settle the Texas frontier.
 In 2004, the United States Congress designated the El Camino Real de los Tejas as a National Historic Trail.